lauramariel/nai/utils/airgapped/README.md

+# Generate Script
-This script pulls container images defined in images.txt, tags them, then pushes to the destination registry.
+generate-migration-script.sh pulls container images defined in images.txt, tags them, then pushes to the destination registry.

 Images should be in images.txt